-Dr. Hallowell is a Professor of Construction Engineering at the University of Colorado specializing in construction safety research on leading indicators, hazard recognition, safety risk assessment, and precursor analysis.
+Dr. Hallowell is a professor of construction engineering at the University of Colorado specializing in construction safety research on leading indicators, hazard recognition, safety risk assessment, and precursor analysis.
 He heads up CSRA, an industry organization supporting research on how to prevent serious incidents and fatalities.
 Hallowell discovered that workers are able to recognize only 50 percent of hazards they will face on the job.
-Day-to-day interaction among workers and supervisors drives and sustains safety.
-Open, frequent communication between them differentiates high from low safety crews.
+Rather, day-to-day interaction among workers and supervisors drives and sustains safety and open, frequent communication differentiates high performing from low performing safety crews.